 LinkedIn offers a lot for professionals.
 Even if you have a free account, the platform can help your career.
 They have several account types to choose from and even an app that can help increase website traffic.

 However, LinkedIn offers two accounts that offer so much more:

 The question then becomes, is one better than the other?

-How do you know which account type is the right fit for you and your business?
+How do you know which account type the right fit for you and your business is?

 LinkedIn Premium is geared toward individuals looking to start a job search, grow their network and manage their reputation, find leads effectively or find and hire talents faster.
 I’ll cover how you can use it, the main features, and what it costs.

 The most effective way to use LinkedIn Premium is for professional networking.
 This account makes it easy to reach out to potential long-term partners.

 This, in turn, helps you build your business.
 The more high-quality partnerships you have, the more your company can grow and strike new deals.
 And these partnerships usually start with personal connections on LinkedIn.

 On top of that, Premium makes it easy to communicate with possible clients regardless of where they’re located.
 You can have meaningful conversations, not just sales pitches.
 And that helps you learn more about them and solve their problems more effectively.

 This is called rapport, and Premium is built for you to build it.